grinnell-cs/csc151-images/_labs/rackunit.md

 **Side A** should serve as *driver* for this exercise.

 Another way to organize our tests is by exploring the range of possible inputs.
 If the type of the input admits a finite set of values, we ought to test all those values directly.
 However, if an infinite set of values is possible, we need to be more judicious in what values we examine.

 One way to do this is to identify *corner* and *non-corner* case values.
 Think of a corner case as an example input that exercises the "boundaries" of how the function ought to work.
 For example, if you are operating over a certain range of numbers, a corner case might be an input at the lower or upper end of that range.
 In contrast, the values in the middle of the range are non-corner case values.
 We expect that the function will likely operate in the same way over these non-corner values, so we would then surmise that we don't have to test all of these non-corner values; a few of them will suffice!

-*Note*: `dedup-adjacent`, below, relies on aspects of Racket you do not yet know.
+*Note*: `dedup-adjacent`, below, relies on aspects of Scheme you do not yet know.
 That's okay.
-You should focus on the documentation docs and the testing that might be appropriate given that documentation.
+You should focus on the documentation and the testing that might be appropriate given that documentation.

 ~~~racket
 ;;; (dedup-adjacent l) -> listof any?